psto/episteme/economics.md

 * Leave small crises to resolve themselves.
 Step in for huge ones.
 * Debt is easy, but it's not the answer.
 Bureaucrats love it: no one gets fired for adding more debt.
   * Private debt shouldn't become public debt.
 Taxpayers shouldn't pay for bailouts.
+* Crony capitalism is rent-seeking as a service.
+Warning signs:
+  * Wealth is seen as a zero-sum game.
+  * Wanting economic gain without any real risk.
+  * High positions are equated with wealth, prestige and status.
+  * Competition is seen as inconvenient and battled with special permits, grants, tax breaks.
 * Decentralised systems withstand more than centralised systems.

 ### What I enjoyed reading